Use case · security

 It is not a substitute for full-disk encryption, OS account security, or operational discipline.
 It is one strong, specific protection: this document, encrypted, on this disk.

 Mac deepest, Windows rolling across 1.x.
-No document encryption on the free tier's core, and none on mobile.
+Document encryption is a desktop feature — not on mobile.

 Who this is for